Protein is the building block needed to help repair cells and to make new ones.Therefore, it’s vital in creating lean muscle mass to get super toned.

 - Improved retention of lean muscle mass, as well as

-- Lower blood pressure and improve cholesterol levels.
+- Lower blood pressure and improved cholesterol levels

-While the concept of bone resorption is controversial, it does support the case for diversifying protein sources to include vegetables as well as fish.
+While the concept of bone resorption is controversial, it does support the case for diversifying best sources of protein to include vegetables as well as fish.

-While there is little justification for increasing the volume of red meat consumed in a healthy diet, there is growing justification to diversify into alternative sources of protein, specifically fish and vegetables.
+While there is little justification for increasing the volume of protein from red meat consumed in a healthy diet, there is growing justification to diversify into alternative sources of protein, specifically fish and vegetables.

 According to the Harvard School of Public Health: